bright/new-www/content/projects/eliminating-device-clutter-with-pos-and-food-delivery-apps-integration.md

 title_team: meet the team behind the solution
 title_case_study: how we support our clients
 title_contact: book a free consultation in 48 hours
-description_contact: Tell us more about your POS integrations.
+description_contact: Tell us more about your POS system.
 Fill out the form below and we'll get back to you in 48 hours.
 order: 99
 slug: pos-third-party-delivery
 show_team: true